 CLASSIFICATION NO. 358

-Under general direction, to plan, organize and direct the County's comprehensive land use, transportation and related planning activities; to provide staff assistance to the Planning Commission, various review boards and advisory committees, and the Board of County Commissioners on land use and related issues; to implement local, regional and state law by administering a variety of land use permits; and to do other work as required.
+Under general direction, to plan, organize and direct the County's comprehensive land use, transportation, and the septic and onsite waste water program, and related planning activities; to provide staff assistance to the Planning Commission, various review boards and advisory committees, and the Board of County Commissioners on land use and related issues; to implement local, regional and state law by administering a variety of land use permits; and to do other work as required.

 The Planning Director has overall responsibility for the Planning Division activities and staff, and represents the County in major policy making at the state and regional level regarding land use planning.